-The Fund pays the Adviser a monthly fee at the annual rate of 1.00% of the first \$500 million of the Fund's average daily net assets, 0.90% of the next \$250 million of the Fund's average daily net assets and 0.70% of the Fund's average daily net assets in excess of \$750 million.
-This includes the fee paid to the Adviser for accounting and administrative services.
+The Fund pays the Adviser a monthly fee at an annual rate of 0.75% of the first \$500 million of average daily net assets of the Fund, 0.65% of the next \$250 million of average daily net assets and 0.50% of average daily net assets in excess of \$750 million.
+The Adviser also performs accounting and administrative services for the Fund.
+For these services, the Fund pays the Adviser a monthly fee at the annual rate of 0.25% of the first \$750 million of average daily net assets and 0.20% of average daily net assets in excess of \$750 million.
+For purposes of calculating these fees, the net assets of the Fund include the value of the Fund's interest in the Subsidiary.
+The Subsidiary does not pay the Adviser a fee for managing the Subsidiary's portfolio.

-The Adviser has agreed to waive fees and/or pay Fund expenses to the extent necessary to prevent the operating expenses of the Fund (excluding acquired fund fees and expenses, interest expense, trading expenses, dividends and interest payments on securities sold short, taxes and extraordinary expenses) from exceeding 1.20% of the Fund's average daily net assets per year until May 1, 2019.
+The Adviser has agreed to waive fees and/or pay Fund expenses to the extent necessary to prevent the operating expenses of the Fund (excluding acquired fund fees and expenses, interest expense, trading expenses, dividends and interest payments on securities sold short, taxes and extraordinary expenses) from exceeding 1.45% for Class S shares of the Fund's average daily net assets per year until May 1, 2021.
 During such time, the expense limitation is expected to continue until the Board acts to discontinue all or a portion of such expense limitation.